Genocs/genocs-library-docs/content/en/dotnet-templates/fundamentals/configurations.md

 weight: 8
 toc: true
 ---

-Within the Host boot project there is a folder called "Configurations". where there are all the configuration files, one for each area.
+The configuration files are used to manage the application settings.
+The configuration files are stored in the `Configurations` folder where there are different configuration files for different areas of the application.
+The `Startup` class is responsible for loading all the configuration files.

+>The classic `appsettings.json` configuration file is still available to manage custom parameters.

+The configuration folder is located in the Host project.

 ## General Structure